Isaiah-Essien/Eden_Nasa/README.md

 # Empowering Smallholder Farmers through Digital Agriculture

 ## Project Description:
-Smallholder farmers globally face challenges such as limited market access, low income, and insufficient resources for optimal crop management.
-Eden addresses these issues by introducing a digital marketplace that connects farmers directly with consumers, promoting fair trade practices and sustainable agriculture.
+Smallholder farmers globally face challenges such as, low crop yield, low income, and insufficient resources for optimal crop management.
+The project includes the development of a comprehensive website offering real-world practical applications of agricultural practices tailored to each location.
+It covers sustainable techniques, farmers forum, and facilitates connections between buyers and sellers.

 ## Installation Process
 ## Backend
 ### Prerequisites